rowen101/fscmonitoringvue/README.md

 checkout main branch

-open terminal window inside your cscore directory and type "composer install"
+open terminal window inside your monitoring directory and type "composer install"

 Copy and Rename the following files